 - 1. Place the shutdown Horus unit on a dry steady horizontal surface.
 Remove all cables (including the power cable). - 2.
 On the back of the Horus unit there are 6 slots for mounting the Analog I/O cards.
-While all 6 slots are equivalent internally, the 3 top slots are preferable for the AD8 or AD8P Mic/Line input modules and the lower 3 for the DA8 or DA8P line output modules.
-On the drawing above, they are marked as blind Plates for I/O module slots. - 3.
+While all 6 slots are equivalent internally, it is preferable to mount AD8 or AD8P Mic/Line input modules in slots 1, 2 and 4 and the DA8 or DA8P line output modules in slots 3, 5 and 6 so that the analog input modules are the farthest from the power supply units (PSU), although the impact of the PSU is minimal on the specifications of the cards. - 3.
 The PT64 cards can only be mounted in Slot 3 and Slot 6. - 4.
 To remove blind plates from I/O module slots, remove the 2 screws on either side of the plate.
 Use a Phillips (cruciform) screwdriver tool size 2 - 5.
 Only remove the number of blind plates necessary to fit the I/O module(s).
 If only one I/O slot is installed, remove only 1 blind plate.
 If 2 I/O slots are installed, remove 2 blind plates. - 6.
 It is very important to insert the I/O card horizontally and carefully into the Horus unit.
 There are 6 set of guides inside the Horus unit to guide the I/O cards correctly into place.
 Do not use force in any way to insert the I/O card.
 This may damage the card.
 Slide card slowly as picture below shows.